ffshinji/Fagriculture/README.md

 I would also appreciate if you let me know what you think of the gameplay and why, especially if you didn't like it :)

-Note: You do not have to use the below setup method, you can use the available files from CurseForge or Discord, however those are not updated as frequently as this repository.
+Note: You can use the available files from CurseForge or Discord, however those are not updated as frequently as this repository.